 In Nepal, Canada is represented by the High Commission of Canada in New Delhi, and the Consulate of Canada in Kathmandu.
-Nepal established an Embassy in Canada in 2009, and has consulates in Toronto and Vancouver.
+Nepal established an Embassy in Canada in 2009, and has consulates in Toronto and Victoria.

 In 2013, Canada closed its Canadian Cooperation Office in Kathmandu as part of transition in the relationship from an aid focus to a trade and investment focus.

 While Canada and Nepal have longstanding bilateral ties, trade and investment flows remain modest.
 During the period 2008-2013, two-way trade ranged from $15 million to $23 million per annum.
 In 2012-13, Canadian exports to Nepal totalled $7.1 million and Canadian imports from Nepal totalled $11.7 million.
 Nepal’s exports to Canada are dominated by textile garments and apparels.
 Canada’s main exports to Nepal are in the areas of aerospace, machineries, paper and paper board, vegetables and optical instruments and appliances.